TESTING THE NEW Moto2™ ENGINE

 At the end of Triumph’s debut season in 2019, the development work continued in earnest, with the benefit of a year’s worth of data.
 Working hard over the off-season, Triumph’s testing focused on using the data acquired and optimising every individual component.

 From this the team focused improvements to dimensions and tolerances which allowed Triumph to soften the over-rev limit on downshifting for 2020.
-Combined with the benefit to the teams of having one year’s worth of data using Triumph engines, and the levelling factor of so many rider changes since 2019, the 2020 season is proving to be even faster and with even closer racing.
+Combined with the benefit to the teams of now having two years’ worth of data using Triumph engines, the 2021 season is proving to be even faster and with even closer racing.

 TESTING ON THE JOB – THE FIRST SEASON